AlexHochstein1/AlexHochstein1.github.io/_pages/about.md

 I drew the pieces as concentric circles so that you can visualize which pieces have “gobbled” up other pieces, though in the physical game you can only see the topmost, biggest piece.

 The computer approximates the best move at each point of the game using a recursive algorithm which considers a small number moves into the future.
 The computer has a perfect memory of which pieces have gobbled up other pieces, another justification for drawing gobbled-up pieces as smaller concentric circles.

+To approximate the best move at each point of the game at a depth of D moves, the computer considers all of its possible moves; for each possible move, the computer recursively approximates the sequence best moves for the next (D - 1) moves into the future.